-Speaking of timeless, I neglected to mention to Dave that I still listen to “We Just Disagree” nearly every day.
 Some songs never lose their buoyancy; some even take on a patina over time that really no words could do justice.
+“We Just Disagree” is one of those songs.
 I imagine it is that faithful 12-string, brimful of rich sound, for starters.
-Dave’s voice strikes with emotional clarity: the lowered yet honeyed larynx he wielded when truly left to his own artistry.
+Dave’s voice strikes with emotional clarity – the lowered yet honeyed larynx he wielded when truly left to his own artistry.
 The feeling is further punctuated by the dulcet tones of a background orchestra and delicate piano.
 It is Jim Krueger, the song’s composer, who strummed the 12-string and sang the harmony vocal on the track.

 You know not just a hit but a timeless classic when you hear it.
 What happened to the harmonic texture of a radio song?
 I wanted Mason’s input on how he made sense of the melodic structure — or lack thereof — of today’s music.